 The project will conclude with a travelling exhibition.
 The exhibition will consist of refurbished shipping containers that double as the exhibition space.
 Featured inside the containers will be research and digital outputs from the project presented as interactive works of art.
 To display this exhibit we will load the shipping containers onto trucks and take them to communities across North America that are critical junctures in global supply chains – these include major distribution hubs and consumer communities.

-Hidden Costs includes partnerships with the National Film Board of Canada, the Canadian Broadcasting Corporation, NBC News, The New York Times, the Associated Press, Frontline, Smithsonian Channel, Reveal from the Centre fro Investigative Reporting, Google News Lab and more.
+Hidden Costs includes partnerships with the National Film Board of Canada, the Canadian Broadcasting Corporation, NBC News, The New York Times, the Associated Press, Frontline, Smithsonian Channel, Reveal from the Centre for Investigative Reporting, Google News Lab and more.